 How is the Young People’s Programme affected?

-Applications for Art History Summer University 2020 remain open.
-We will continue to develop our plans for this course and will create an online version, if required.
+Applications for Art History Summer University 2020 remain open, and will be moving online this summer.

 For further information please contact email@example.com

 Is on or off-site teaching affected?